 Charles Thomas Cox developed a passionate interest in art while in high school in Chattanooga, Tennessee.
 During this time he was very active in the school's art club and won a number of local and regional art awards.

-Fifteen years ago Cox retired from illustrating in order to paint fulltime, and has since sold virtually everything he has painted.
+Seventeen years ago Cox retired from illustrating in order to paint fulltime, and has since sold virtually everything he has painted.

-Although he has not emphasized entering contests he has won a "Best of Show" in the 2008 Oil Painters of America Eastern Regional, an "Award of Excellence" in the 2012 OPA Eastern Regional, an "Award of Excellence" in the 2014 OPA National, "First in Oil "and a "Best of Show" at the Central South Show, and a "First in Oil" at The Tennessee Art League, along with awards at the Motorola Regional and Tennessee State Fair.
-He was also accepted into the 2009 Oil Painters of America National and Eastern Regional, the 2011 OPA National and Eastern Regionals, the 2012 Eastern Regional, was awarded a Finalist prize in the May 2010 Fineartviews Painting Competition, and in 2013 won a "Best of Show" at the Columbia State College Show.
-A painting is currently at the 2013 OPA Eastern Regional in Annapolis, MD.
-He has a juried painting traveling with the "2010 Paint the Parks Contest," and has won a 3rd place in the January 2011 Boldbrush competition
+He has won a "Best of Show" in the 2008 Oil Painters of America Eastern Regional, an "Award of Excellence" in the 2012 OPA Eastern Regional, an "Award of Excellence" in the 2014 OPA National, "First in Oil "and a "Best of Show" at the Central South Show, a "Best of Show" at the 2014 Columbia State College Art Show, a"First in Oil" at The Tennessee Art League, "3rd Place" at the FASO Online Show, was accepted into the 2009 Oil Painters of America National and Eastern Regionals, the 2011 OPA National and Eastern Regionals, was awarded a "Finalist Prize" in the May 2010 Fineartviews Painting Competition, and in 2014 is the featured artist at the Columbia State Show.

 His favorite artists are John Singer Sargent, Sorolla, Degas, and Richard Schmid, among others, and his painting style is painterly-realistic, emphasizing drawing, inventive use of color, effects of light on subjects, bravura brushwork, a varied and textured surface, and good composition.
 He has travelled extensively in Europe and the States looking for special subject matter.